The First Blast of the Trumpet Against the Monstruous Regiment of Women: Knox's contemporaries

-Subsequent reactions
+Later academic assessment

-Despite the blatant bashing of gynarchy in The First Blast, most scholars agree that it was typical for people of that time period to believe what Knox believed.
-Most scholars agree that it was commonly believed that, in a spiritual sense, women and men were equal, but that in a social and political sense, men were dominant because that was how God wanted it.
+Despite his polemic against gynarchy in The First Blast, some modern scholars of Knox have defended him against accusations of misogyny.

 As Richard Lee Greaves, a professor of History at Florida State University, said, "John Knox has gained a certain degree of notoriety in the popular mind as an antifeminist because of his attack on female sovereigns in The First Blast of the Trumpet against the Monstrous Regiment of Women (1558).
 Yet his attack was by no means original, for similar views were propounded in the sixteenth century by diverse writers."

 Susan M. Felch, director of Calvin Center for Christian Scholarship and a Professor of English, believed that Knox was not misogynistic but just passionate about maintaining the natural order of things.
 Felch further stated that while Knox was writing The First Blast he was writing letters to women which were "remarkably free of gendered rhetoric".
 Knox addressed his female friends as partners in the fight against sin.
 Accompanied with expressions of non-romantic love, Knox gave spiritual advice to them but also believed that women could make their own spiritual decisions and encouraged them to do so.
 Felch believed that Knox did not think of Mary I as a lesser being, but believed that her decision to take the throne was sinful.

 Richard G. Kyle also agreed that Knox could not have been misogynistic because, besides The First Blast, Knox's writing did not deride or ridicule women.

-A. Daniel Frankforter, a history professor at PennState, pointed to times when Knox complimented women as evidence for Knox's non-misogynistic beliefs.
+A. Daniel Frankforter, a history professor at Penn State, pointed to times when Knox complimented women as evidence for Knox's non-misogynistic beliefs.
 He cited, for example, the time when Knox told his mother-in-law that she was a mirror to his soul.
 Frankforter also believed that while Knox's rhetoric appears "virulent" and "misogynistic", it was likely no worse than everyone else in his time.

-Rosalind Marshall, a historian and Fellow of the Royal Society of Literature, believed that the tone in The First Blast was defensive not aggressive.
+Rosalind K. Marshall, a historian and Fellow of the Royal Society of Literature, believed that the tone in The First Blast was defensive not aggressive.
 She further claimed that The First Blast was not meant as an accusation against all women but just the female monarchs.
 Additionally, Marshall believed that Knox was in a "religious fervour" when he wrote The First Blast and would not have normally written such cruel things when he held women in such high esteem.

 Jane E. Dawson, a professor of Reformation History at the University of Edinburgh, pointed out that Knox did not always have antagonism toward Mary Queen of Scots since they previously worked well together.
 She also agreed that the high majority of Knox's writings were uplifting instead of condemning.
 She contests that Knox lashed out at Mary I because he felt isolated and persecuted.